rcrowley/fpf/README.md

 Files and directories in an FPF package may have any access mode, including being `setuid`, `setgid`, `sticky`.
 The complete access mode is stored in the Git tree objects in the package and the mode is restored when the package is installed.
 Full use of the access mode means that `git-write-tree` and `git-checkout` can't be used directly on the package.

-Files and directories are owned by the effective user and group of the `fpf-install` process that installed the package.
+Files and directories are owned by the effective user and group of the `fpf-unpack` process that installed the package.
 This is the least satisfying aspect of the package format: packages containing files that require mixed ownership are out of luck.
 On the other hand, the most frequent pattern that calls for mixed ownership is that of `root` owning programs and libraries and a normal user owning data, which should not be a part of a package, anyway.

 Objects are compressed in Git repositories so compression of the outer `tar`(5) archive would reclaim little, if any, space and would hinder quickly extracting package metadata.